morales-francisco/Dashboards/MavenToys/README.md

-- It could be thought that there is a high product turnover, since the highest levels of stock on hand correspond to the cities with the highest profits.
+- Since the cities with the highest profits also have the highest levels of stock on hand, it might be assumed that there is a high product turnover.